xiaotianlou/A4fi/README.md

   - Open it with a web browser
   - Convert it into something else with tool slike `rsvg-convert`
 ### VisualizerDEBUG
-run the  `debugvisualizer` condigration, or go to the visualizer direction run with: v
+run the  `debugvisualizer` configuration, or go to the visualizer direction run with: v
 ```
 mosser@azrael A2 % cd visualizer